-First, write pseudocode for how you will go about drawing the house and then convert this into Logo instructions.
+First, write pseudocode for how you will get the turtle to draw the house and then convert this into Logo instructions.
 If you prefer paper and pencil, do it this way.
-If you prefer to type stuff into TG's editor, here's the applet.
+If you prefer to type stuff into TG's Editor, here's the applet.

 One BIG thing we learned in this lesson was how to write a program in phases:

-These are George Polya's four steps to solving mathematical problems.
+These are George Polya's four steps for solving mathematical problems.
 Dr. Polya wrote an excellent book named How to Solve It which explains his methodology.

 Interesting Things to Think About

-- Did you notice that TG's Editor knows that difference between comments and Logo instructions?
+- Did you notice that TG's Editor knows the difference between comments and Logo instructions?
 What did it do to help you see which were which?